Giammarco-Ferranti/Pokemon-Marketplace/README.md

 ## Experience

-The main problem I had with this project was how to handle images without the usage of a bucket like S3.
-The solution was Multer, with that you can install this product and upload and get images just with an image folder.
+The main problem I had with this project was how to handle images.
+The solution was Multer for local, with that you can install this product and upload and get images just with an image folder.
 I've implemented it as a middelware.
+For production insted I've used supabase storage, a bucket to handle static files.

 ## Tech Stack

-**Client:** React, TailwindCSS, React Query, ShadcnUi, React Router, Axios, Vite
+**Client:** React, TailwindCSS, React Query, ShadcnUi, React Router, Axios, Vite, Supabase Storage

 **Server:** Node, Express, Postgres, Multer, JWT